rebelsky/sams-assorted-musings-reflections/megan-goering.md

 about the risks she took.

 I very much appreciate one of the greatest risks that Megan took, and that risk was coming to Grinnell.
 Why was that a risk?
 Not because she wasn't smart enough for Grinnell.
-Not that she wasn't hard working enough for Grinnell.
-But that Grinnell was a huge financial stretch for her family.
+Not because she wasn't hard working enough for Grinnell.
+But because Grinnell was a huge financial stretch for her family.
 I believe she graduated Grinnell with about three times the current average debt at graduation, and she graduated almost a decade ago.
 That's a lot of debt.
 Having that much debt dictated many of her choices for the first years after Grinnell, and she was very open about how it dictated her choices.

 What other risks did she talk about?

 Well, she said that her favorite class at Grinnell was Calculus, which she thought she could avoid because of Grinnell's legendary "open" curriculum, but which her advisor, the legendary [Sarah Pucell](sarah-purcell.html), strongly encouraged her to take.
 Why was Calculus a worthwhile risk?
 In part, it turns out she needed to demonstrate math skills in applying for many jobs.
 More importantly, because she learned that math at the college level is very different from math in high school, and that she actually liked math.
+I take that experience as a reminder that I should continue to push my advisees to take courses in areas that they are not (yet) comfortable with.

-She applied for jobs that, at first glance, she was not qualified for.
+She also applied for jobs that, at first glance, she was not qualified for.
 And she found ways to make herself appear qualified.
 I hope the students listened carefully to her lesson about how you think through your skills and how you best present them to others.
 (I hope that students also realized that if you ask nicely, she'll probably do the same.)

 She quit a lucrative job without knowing what she'd do next.